BU-Neuromics/terminal_quest/README.md

 # Introduction

 `terminal_quest` is a [gamified](https://en.wikipedia.org/wiki/Gamification) introduction to basic command line navigation and file manipulation skills.
-It is implemented in the python programming language but requires no programming other than entering commands on a posix-compliant operating system command line interface.
+It is implemented in the python programming language but requires no programming other than entering commands on a command line.

 `terminal_quest` is a series of puzzles that can be solved with only the commands **cd**, **ls**, **man**, **cat**, **head**, **tail**, **grep**, file globbing (`*` character), and output redirection (`>` character).